 - Any tweezing or waxing should be done at least 48 hours prior to the procedure date and time; laser or photofacials no less than five days before.
 Do not resume any method of hair removal for at least two weeks prior to the procedure.

 - Any eyelash or eyebrow tinting or eyelash curling should be done no sooner than 48 hours before, or two weeks after the procedure.

 - Do not wear contact lenses during or immediately following the eyeliner procedure.
 Remember to bring your glasses.
 You may resume wearing your contact lenses as soon as your eyes return to their pre-tattooed condition.

 - If you are having lip procedures and have a history of cold sores/fever blisters/herpes simplex, you will be required to contact your physician to obtain the proper prescription to prevent possible outbreaks.
 It is recommended to take any medications 7 days prior to scheduled procedure & 7 days following the procedure.
 DISCLAIMER: Check with your physician for proper use of any prescribed medications.

 - Cold gel packs or Ice packs protected with a cloth may be applied as necessary to reduce swelling.
-Sleeping slightly elevated helps alleviate swelling sometimes seen the morning after facial procedures.
+Sleeping slightly elevated can help alleviate swelling upon viewing the morning after facial procedures.
 This can vary from person to person.

 - Some itching is normal.
 DO NOT PICK, PEEL, OR SCRATCH the treated area or your color may heal unevenly and you risk scarring and infection.

 - No make-up is to be applied for 72 hours after the procedure.
 After any eyeliner procedure, use new mascara.
 Do not us an eyelash curler for two weeks.